DOFLinx/docs/docs/Misc/14_Other_Use__less__ful_Info.md

 # Other Use~~less~~ful Info

-- DOFLinx was written by DDH69 because he wanted his force feedback flippers to work within Pinball FX2
+- DOFLinx was written by DDH69 in 2016 because he wanted his force feedback flippers to work within Pinball FX2
 - All of this made possible by DOF -- thanks Swisslizard
 - The main discussion on this utility happens over at